Speed-the-Plow: Origin and meaning of the title

 In an interview in the Chicago Tribune, Mamet explained the title as follows:

 Productions

 Broadway

-Speed-the-Plow premiered on Broadway at the Royale Theatre in a production by the Lincoln Center Theater, opening on May 3, 1988 and closing on December 31, 1988 after 279 performances.
+Speed-the-Plow premiered on Broadway at the Royale Theatre in a production by the Lincoln Center Theater, opening on May 3, 1988, and closing on December 31, 1988, after 279 performances.
 The cast featured Joe Mantegna (Gould), Ron Silver (Fox) and Madonna (Karen).
+The casting of the pop star in her Broadway debut drew attention and made it a mega hit.
 The play was nominated for a Tony Award for Best Play and Best Direction of a Play (Gregory Mosher).
 Silver won a Tony Award for Best Actor (Play).